JonJagger/cyber-dojo/docker-server.md

     has an `image_name` entry that exists.
     <br>For example, if
     ```
-    languages/Java-JUnit/manifest.json
+    cyberdojo/languages/Java-JUnit/manifest.json
     ```
     contains this...
     ```json
     {
+      ...

-      "image_name": "cyberdojo/java-1.8"
+      "image_name": "cyberdojo/java-1.8_junit"
     }
     ```
-    then Java-JUnit will only be offered as a language on the initial create page if the docker image `cyberdojo/java-1.8` exists on the server, as determined by running
+    then Java-JUnit will only be offered as a language on the initial create page if the docker image `cyberdojo/java-1.8_junit` exists on the server, as determined by running
     ```bash
     $ docker images
     ```
   * it will use the docker `image_name` container to execute an animals `cyber-dojo.sh` file each time the animal presses the `[test]` button.
-  * however, if the environment variable `CYBERDOJO_USE_HOST` is set (to anything) then cyber-dojo will attempt to use the raw host server even if docker is installed.
+  * however, if docker is not installed, or if it is but the environment variable `CYBERDOJO_USE_HOST` is set (to anything) then cyber-dojo will use the raw host server.

 running your own docker'd cyber-dojo server